Branksome Hall Athletics & Wellness Centre

 Client : Branksome Hall

-Program : Aquatic Centre, Gymnasium, Fitness Centre, Yoga and Dance Studios, Meeting Rooms, Dining Hall, Servery, Kitchen, Open Courtyards, Ravine Terraces
+Program : Aquatic Centre (5-Lane 25m Lap Pool, Teaching Pool, Changerooms), Gymnasium, Fitness Centre, Yoga Studios, Dance Studios, Meeting Rooms, Dining Hall, Servery, Kitchen, Administrative and Support Spaces, Outdoor Program (Courtyards, Ravine Terraces)

 Completion : January 2015